 HELLENIQ ENERGY Holdings S.A. (the "Company") is the parent company of HELLENIQ ENERGY Group (the "Group").
+The Company acts as a holding company and is providing administrative and financial services to its subsidiaries.
 The Group operates in the energy sector predominantly in Greece, as well as in the wider South Eastern Europe / East Mediterranean region.
 The Group's activities include refining and marketing of oil products, production and marketing of petrochemical products and electricity generation through renewable energy sources.
 The Group is also active in exploration for hydrocarbons and provides engineering services.
 Through its investments in DEPA Commercial, DEPA International Projects and Elpedison B.V., the Group also operates in the natural gas sector and in electricity generation (through gas-fired units) and trading.